open-ish/studying-nx/README.md

 ## The case

 In this case, the system has been working a take of while already and has these main characteristics:

 - Monolith created by [vue-cli](https://cli.vuejs.org/guide/cli-service.html)
 - [Vue (JS Framework)](https://cli.vuejs.org)
 - The frontend team (and the company itself) has been growing significantly
 - The frontend team has a good communication and they wanna keep it as possible
 - The company is focused on quality, even if sometimes they reduce speed (development-wise, relaease-wise)
 - The company structure has cross-context squads
+- Coupled code

+The team has been resistant to working with poly repos.
+First, because the company structure does not favor a poly repo approach, once some squads have cross-context in the FrontEnd repository; the team wanna preserve their good communication, which can be harder with poly repos (regarding their previous experiences). `Even if said those points, it's important to understand that **repository management** (monorepo and polyrepo) is just a **step** into the architecture definition.
+And they do not necessarily exclude any pattern.
+E.g. we can have a monorepo orchestrating a micro frontend system, even though is usually applied in the polyrepo context.`

 ## Proposal (Nx and Module Federation)